With that cool Autumn weather creeping in, you know that means that campfire season is around the corner.

 4. Be cautious of some ingredients

-A bacon and egg sanger is a standard brekkie for most campers, but bacon can be greasy – which can be a little troublesome when cooking on an open fire if you’re new to it.
-Same goes with any other foods that are going to drip a lot of fat when they cook, so exercise caution when you’re just starting out as you don’t want to cause any flare ups.
+A bacon and egg sanger is a standard brekkie for most campers.
+But bacon can be greasy – which can be a little troublesome when cooking on an open fire if you’re new to it.

 5. Make sure you clear up after cooking

-If you’re the kind of person who tends to err on the lazy side when it comes to cleaning up after dinner (no judgement here) you might want to get a start on tidying up pretty soon after you’ve finished dinner when cooking outdoors.
+If you’re the kind of person who tends to err on the lazy side when it comes to cleaning up after dinner (no judgement here) you might want to get a start on tidying up pretty soon after dinner is over when cooking outdoors.

 If you’re a regular camper, you’ll know that food and rubbish can attract native wildlife.
-Not only will it give you a fright to wake up in the middle of the night to the sounds of strange rustlings – if animals do manage to get their mitts on your food – it’s not good for their health, and it can turn them into pests in the long term.
+Not only will it give you a fright to wake up in the middle of the night to the sounds of strange rustlings.
+If animals do manage to get their mitts on your food – it’s not good for their health.
+Eating your leftovers can turn them into pests in the long term.